Chart Color Schemes

 Epping - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Epping-West has one of the highest language diversity in Australia, with 67.9% of residents speaking a language other than English at home.
-Born overseas comprises 61.0% of its population.
+Epping-West has one of the highest language diversity in Australia, with 67.9% of its residents speaking a language other than English at home.
+Born overseas comprise 61.0% of Epping-West's population.
 Christianity is the predominant religion, accounting for 37.4%.

 Frequently Asked Questions - Diversity